govuk-one-login/ipv-cri-cic-front/README.md

 ## Environment Variables

 - 'BASE_URL': Externally accessible base url of the webserver.
 Used to generate the callback url as part of credential issuer oauth flows
+- `IPV_STUB_URL`: Mocks being sent to/from IPV Core to enable browser testing
 - `PORT` - Default port to run webserver on.
 (Default to `5020`)

 # Deployment in own stack in DEV